 What the public generally knows about Saddleback Church is that we have a large weekend attendance, but what the outside world doesn’t realize is that the strength of Saddleback is really in our small groups.
 The press reports what happens on Sunday, but they can’t see what happens all week long.
 The fact is, more people are involved in small groups at Saddleback than attend the weekend services.
 What are the key building blocks of biblical community?

 Small groups are extremely important at Saddleback because we believe so strongly in the power of biblical community.
+What does biblical community look like?
 Biblical community is a bit of a buzz word in today’s church culture, and I think that’s a good thing.
 We need to understand it.
 It’s really a modern term for an ancient word—fellowship.
 The Greek word for fellowship in the Bible is the word koinonia.
 And koinonia means being as committed to each other as we are to Jesus Christ.

 At Saddleback, we talk a lot about the building blocks of biblical community, and there are at least 10 of them.